 This rulebook is intended for usage in conjunction with events hosted by the Darkon Wargaming Club, Inc. (www.darkon.org).
-Individuals seeking to form a Darkon Chapter should contact the Darkon President at darkon.crownlands.president@gmail.com

 Copyright © 1985-2024 Darkon Wargaming Club, Inc. Darkon® is a registered mark of the Darkon Wargaming Club, Inc. All Rights Reserved.